mdlincoln/mdlincoln.github.io/_posts/2015-08-04-keystone-dh-simulating-print-production-networks.md

 Instead, we need to do dynamic network analysis on a series of temporal subgraphs.

-The metric I’m interested in today is centralization – did Dutch printmaking become more or less centralized during the golden age in the seventeenth century?
+The metric I’m interested in today is centralization: did Dutch printmaking become more or less centralized during the golden age in the seventeenth century?
 On the one hand, the medium of printing demanded a set of artistic and technical skills, not to mention a set of social connections and financial